nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

     YmFy
     ```

+2. Create a Kubernetes namespace `nginx-cluster-connector` for the NGINX Cluster Connector:
+    ```
+    > kubectl create namespace nginx-cluster-connector
+    ```
-2. In order to make the credential available to NGINX Cluster Connector, we need to create a Kubernetes secret.
+3. In order to make the credential available to NGINX Cluster Connector, we need to create a Kubernetes secret.
 Copying the following content to a text editor, and fill in the username and password under `data`, with base64 representation of the username and password obtained in step 1:
     ```
     apiVersion: v1
     kind: Secret